chainguard-dev/malcontent/README.md

 Through the execution of 12,000+ YARA rules.

-bincapz outomates the initial triage step used by any security analyst when faced with an unknown binary:  `strings`.
-While this seems absurdly simple, it is exceptionally effective, as every binary leaves traces of it's capabilities in its contents, particularly on UNIX platforms.
+bincapz automates the initial triage step used by any security analyst when faced with an unknown binary:  `strings`.
+While this seems absurdly simple, it is exceptionally effective, as every binary leaves traces of its capabilities in its contents, particularly on UNIX platforms.
 These fragments are typically  `libc` or `syscall` references or error codes.
 Due to the C-like background of many scripting languages such as PHP or Perl, the same fragment detection rules often apply.

 ### Why not properly reverse-engineer binaries?

 Mostly because fragment analysis is so effective.
-Capability analysis through reverse-engineering is challenging to get right, particularly for programs that execute other programs, such as malware that executes `/bin/rm`.
-Capability analysis through reverse-engineering that supports a wide array of file formats also requires significant engineering investment.
+Capability analysis through reverse engineering is challenging to get right, particularly for programs that execute other programs, such as malware that executes `/bin/rm`.
+Capability analysis through reverse engineering that supports a wide array of file formats also requires significant engineering investment.

 ### Why not just observe binaries in a sandbox?

 The most exciting malware only triggers when the right conditions are met.
-Nation-state actors in particular are fond of time-bombs and locale detection. bincapz will enumerate the capabilities, regardless of conditions.
+Nation-state actors in particular are fond of time bombs and locale detection. bincapz will enumerate the capabilities, regardless of conditions.

 ### Why not just analyze the source code?